 Among the most popular areas to locate fulfillment operations within the state of North Carolina include Charlotte, Raleigh, and Greensboro.
 Other areas that have quality companies include Wilmington, Wilson, and Winston-Salem.

 As one of the biggest commercial hubs in all of North Carolina, Charlotte is an immediate favorite for businesses to find fulfillment centers.
 With the biggest population of any NC city, you can also reach a big customer base thanks to 842,501 currently living there.
-You won’t find just a minimal list of 3PL’s here for obvious reasons, making Charlotte overly competitive.
+You won’t find just a minimal list of 3PL’s here for obvious reasons, making Charlotte warehousing and fulfillment services overly competitive.

 Known for having a technological business boom, Durham is right in the middle of the state to give you a good logistical advantage in covering the entire state.